navnin2/document_management_jk/README.md

 3. the logout is commented as the remoaing function need authorixation
 4. athe documenet uplaod also comment as the path need to be correct

+## microservice

+1. brocker used is microservice is Rabbit MQ
+2. the queue name is defined as python_intrgration
+3. lstening to this and run the status update function of ingestions

 ## swagger
 swagger is add for API documentation